 Health benefits provided by tea during cold and flu season

 Tea may have antiviral and antibacterial properties, in addition to anti-inflammatory effects that help to soothe inflammation caused by a virus.
+The medicinal properties of tea ingredients, such as lemon and honey, can support health during a cold or flu by providing immune support and soothing the throat.
 Notably, certain types of teas boast catechins and polyphenols, antioxidants that play an essential role in disease prevention and immunity strengthening.

 What is the best tea for colds?

 Identifying the best tea for colds can be tricky since many variables come into play, such as personal preference and the specific cold symptoms one experiences.
-However, the consensus on a few teas is generally positive in terms of their benefits.
+However, the consensus on a few teas is generally positive in terms of their benefits, with certain teas being recognized as a time-tested herbal remedy for alleviating cold symptoms.

 Examining the benefits of green tea

 Green tea is a superb option when dealing with a cold.
+Preparing loose leaf green tea allows for proper steeping, which maximizes both flavor and health benefits.
 Its high concentration of tea catechins can have a direct antiviral effect against the common cold and flu viruses.
-Regular consumption of green tea may reduce the risk of falling ill.
+Regular consumption of green tea may reduce the risk of falling ill, especially when brewed at lower temperatures compared to other teas to prevent bitterness and preserve its delicate flavor.

 The power of black tea in combating a cold

 Black tea also helps in managing the symptoms of a cold or flu.
+Black tea is derived from the camellia sinensis plant, which is known for its health benefits, including immune support and antioxidant properties.
 It’s especially effective at soothing a sore throat and cough, thanks to its high concentration of tannins that have potent anti-inflammatory effects.

 Herbal teas and their positive effects on cold symptoms